Gee Bee (video game): Reception and legacy

-The game is reported to have sold nearly 10,000 units, which was a good sales figure for its time.
-However, Gee Bee was not as successful as Namco hoped it would be, due to coin drop earnings per unit falling below expectations and due to competition from Taito's Space Invaders.
+The game is reported to have sold nearly 10,000 units, which was a good sales figure for its time, but Gee Bee was not as successful as Namco hoped it would be, due to coin drop earnings per unit falling below expectations and because of competition from Taito's Space Invaders.
 Nevertheless, Gee Bee was the eighth highest-earning arcade video game of 1978 in Japan, and helped establish Namco as a prime video game developer in Japan, leading to them producing their own arcade games alongside publishing those from other companies.
-The November 11, 1978 issue of Cashbox complimented the game's cabinet artwork, while the December 30 issue stated that it had a "good looking cabinet and graphics".
+Cashbox complimented the game's cabinet artwork and later said it had a "good looking cabinet and graphics".
 In a retrospective, Earn Green of Allgame noted the game's importance for Namco, being Toru Iwatani's first video game for the company.
 Retro Gamer listed Gee Bee as one of the best Breakout clones for its notability as Namco's first internally designed video game.

-Gee Bee would spawn two sequel titles – Bomb Bee was released a year later in 1979.
+Gee Bee would spawn two sequel titles, including Bomb Bee, which was released a year later in 1979.
 This game includes colorized graphics, new gameplay additions such as a 1,000 point pop bumper, and the ability to earn extra lives.
-A second sequel, Cutie Q, was released in 1979 – this one was not developed by Iwatani, but rather Shigeru Yokoyama, who would later create Galaga, although Iwatani designed a number of the sprites.
+A second sequel, Cutie Q, was released in 1979.
+This one was not developed by Iwatani, but rather Shigeru Yokoyama, who would later create Galaga, although Iwatani designed a number of the sprites.
 Cutie Q is notable for featuring "cute" characters, which would become a key inspiration for character design in Iwatani's next work, Pac-Man, released a year later.
-Both Bomb Bee and Cutie Q were ported to the PlayStation in 1996 in the Japanese version of Namco Museum Vol. 2; however, international versions replaced both games with Super Pac-Man.
+Both Bomb Bee and Cutie Q were ported to the PlayStation in 1996 in the Japanese version of Namco Museum Vol. 2.
+However, international versions replaced both games with Super Pac-Man.
 Cutie Q was also ported over to the Wii as part of Namco Museum Remix in 2007 and its 2010 update Namco Museum Megamix.
+On October 2, 2025, the game was digitally re-released for the Nintendo Switch and PlayStation 4 as part of the Arcade Archives series.